slastrzelec/00_portfolio/docs/03_nanotubes/index.md

 * **3D Modeling & Geometry:** Generating and manipulating coordinates in 3D space, handling periodic boundary conditions (rings).
 * **Interactive Development:** Full-stack development using **Streamlit** to deploy complex scientific models as user-friendly web applications.
 * **Data Visualization:** Advanced use of **Matplotlib** to create informative and visually appealing 3D plots with color mapping for data properties.

-Would you like to review the generated code or move on to the next project plan?